MoveOnOrg/votetripling/README.md

 # Votetripling Extraction Script Instructions
-This document describes how to use 5 versions of name extraction scripts for vote tripling SMS data.
+This document describes how to use 5 different scripts for cleaning/aggregating vote tripling SMS data.
 Please find your use case below and follow the instructions.

-## Requirements
-- Make sure you have python 3 with anaconda (https://www.anaconda.com/) configured locally
-- Clone this repository
-- Ensure you have all of the following packages.
-Each can be installed with the listed command(s)
-  - Spacy `pip install -U spacy`
-         `python -m spacy download en_core_web_sm`
-  - Pathlib `pip install pathlib`
-  - Levenshtein `pip install python-Levenshtein`
-  - NLTK `pip install nltk`

-## Getting Started
-Find your use case below and add your input data to the appropriate place, then run the specified python script.
-All of these scripts should be run out of the directory `Projects/NLP/SMS_Annotation`
-All input data should be added to `Projects/NLP/SMS_Annotation/Input_Data`
-All output data (after running a script) will be found in `Projects/NLP/SMS_Annotation/Output_Data`

 ## SMS Aggregation
 **Use Case:** I need to aggregate SMS messages by conversation.
 This step is necessary before performing any extraction on SMS data.

 **Inputs:**
-Add a csv added to the Input_Data folder.
-This csv should be raw individual SMS messages, not grouped by conversation.
+Add a dataset to civis.
+This data should consist of raw individual SMS messages, not grouped by conversation.
+The columns needed will be specified within the R script below.

 **Instructions:**
-Open the script aggregate_text_messages.R in RStudioo and follow the instructions to aggregate messages into a single row per conversation
+Open the script aggregate_text_messages.R and follow the instructions in that script to aggregate messages into a single row per conversation

 **Outputs:**
 A file (filename specified by you in the R script) with a single row representing each text message conversation, including the following fields